InternetHealthReport/ashash/README.md

 The bump in Level(3) hegemony (AS3356) at 18:00 UTC reveals the BGP route leak that lasted for about 90 minutes.

+## Configuration file
+More options are available using the configuration file.
+For example, the configuration file allows to select only certain vantage points or certain prefixes to monitor.
+See conf/default.ini for an example.

 ## Reading local text files

 ### File Format